-Is successful and effective creative writing borne of skill or talent?
+Is effective and compelling creative writing borne of skill or talent?

 There has always been much debate about whether artistically inclined trades are a matter of learned skill or inherent talent.